Fulger19/Proiect-examen-testare-manuala_SQL/README.md

 ### 1.2.2 Update data in a table

-I updated the second table with the situation of the students (pass or failed)
+I updated the second table with the situation of the students (pass or failed) using the AND and OR operators.

 ![image](https://github.com/Fulger19/Proiect-examen-testare-manuala_SQL/assets/135150028/ba303ae5-2761-403e-acc8-353d155a5d87)